dichotomies/sketch-to-painting/README.md

-# Synthesizing Drawings and Paintings with Conditional Adversarial Networks
+# Synthesizing Drawings and Paintings

 ## Results